High School Counselor Resources

 Welcome!
 ICC recognizes how instrumental you are in helping our future students have a seamless transition into college.
 Here you will find resources, tools, quick links and more to aid you in helping your students as they navigate the college search process.
 If you don’t find what you need, please feel free to contact us any time.

-Serving these high schools: Brimfield, East Peoria, El Paso-Gridley, Elmwood, Eureka, Farmington, Illini Bluffs, Illini Central, Limestone, Midwest Central, Morton, Peoria Heights, and all Home Schools.
+Serving the areas that feed into these high schools: Brimfield, East Peoria, El Paso-Gridley, Elmwood, Eureka, Farmington, Illini Bluffs, Illini Central, Limestone, Midwest Central, Morton, Peoria Heights, and all Home Schools

 Serving these cities: Astoria, Berwick, Bishop Hill, Blandinsville, Brimfield, Carman, Creve Coeur, Dahinda, East Galesburg, East Peoria, El Paso, Ellisville, Elmwood, Eureka, Fairview, Farmington, Fiatt, Galva, Gilson, Gladstone, Glasford, Good Hope, Goodfield, Gridley, Groveland, Hanna City, Henderson, Industry, Ipava, Keithsburg, Lane, Little York, Littleton, Lomax, London Mills, Macomb, Maquon, Marietta, Monmouth, Morton, Oquawka, Peoria Heights, Roseville, Saint Augustine, Smithfield, Stronghurst, Trivoli, and Woodhull

-Serving these high schools: Deer Creek-Mackinaw, Delavan, Dunlap, Fieldcrest, Flanagan, Henry, Illinois Valley Central (IVC), Lowpoint-Washburn, Mid-Land, Metamora, Pekin, Peoria Christian, Peoria Notre Dame, Princeville, Roanoke Benson, Tremont, Washington
+Serving the areas that feed into these high schools: Deer Creek-Mackinaw, Delavan, Dunlap, Fieldcrest, Flanagan, Henry, Illinois Valley Central (IVC), Lowpoint-Washburn, Mid-Land, Metamora, Pekin, Peoria Christian, Peoria Notre Dame, Princeville, Roanoke Benson, Tremont, Washington

 Serving these cities: Bradford, Chillicothe, Coal Valley, Colona, Danvers, Deer Creek, Delavan, Dunlap, Edwards, Flanagan, Henry, Lacon, Mackinaw, Manito, Matherville, Metamora, Minier, Minonk, Mossville, Pekin, Princeville, Roanoke, Rome, South Pekin, Toulon, Tremont, Varna, Washburn, Washington, Wenona, and Wyoming